violentcat/violentcat.github.io/_posts/2020-06-17-portal-render.md

 This pretty much guarantees us a position inside the sub-sector, apart from a couple of edge conditions that I'll mention later.
 We then traverse the BSP tree, starting with an axis-aligned bounding box surrounding the entire map.
-At each node of the tree, the bounding area is clipped with the partition line for that BSP node.
+At each node of the tree, the bounding area is clipped with the partition line for that BSP node to create a new bounding area.

 {% highlight c++ %}
 vfPoly boundingPolygon = makeAABB({0.f,0.f}, worldExtent);